midonet/kaizen/README.md

 This is a script to be used by field service personnel to run a couple of checks on a MidoNet OpenStack cloud.

-After uploading the script to a controller or a compute node you can run it manually, it will autodetect the server based on what services are installed.
+After uploading the script to a controller or a compute node you can run it manually.

+It will autodetect the server based on what services are installed.

+You can also download the script directly from this github repository URL.

 If you have fabric installed on your PC you can also run the script automatically on a couple of servers.